New Zealand International Science Festival | 28 June - 6 July

 NOTE: In case of a tangi (funeral), this booking may be cancelled at any time and with little notice.

-If you have already registered to attend the Congress and want to add on this activity, please email Georgia for your link to book.
+If you would like to add on this activity, please email Mandy for your link to book.

 Hocken Collections Tour | complimentary